syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 {% endhighlight %}
 {% endtabs %}

-## Hide avatar and author name for messages
+## Hide avatar and author name for incoming messages

-The message's avatar and author name visibility can be hidden using [SfChat.ShowOutgoingMessageAvatar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowOutgoingMessageAvatar.html) ,[SfChat.ShowIncomingMessageAvatar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowIncomingMessageAvatar.html) ,[SfChat.ShowOutgoingMessageAuthorName](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowOutgoingMessageAuthorName.html) and [SfChat.ShowIncomingMessageAuthorName](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowIncomingMessageAuthorName.html) properties respectively.
+By default the author name and avatar are displayed for the incoming messages(messages sent by users other than the [SfChat.CurrentUser](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~CurrentUser.html)).
+You can choose to either show or hide the avatar and name for all incoming messages using the [SfChat.ShowIncomingMessageAvatar](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowIncomingMessageAvatar.html) and [SfChat.ShowIncomingMessageAuthorName](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowIncomingMessageAuthorName.html) properties respectively.

 {% tabs %}
 {% highlight xaml %}